Student Handbook: Dissertation

 A dissertation is an original, significant contribution to the scholarly literature in public affairs and/or public management.
 The dissertation should make a contribution to theory and practice.

-The dissertation is the threshold of the student’s career and therefore should be of sufficient quality and importance to merit publication in a refereed journal or to form the basis for a book or monograph that other scholars can build on in subsequent work.
+The dissertation is the threshold of the student’s career and therefore should be of sufficient quality and importance to merit publication in a refereed journal or to form the basis for a book or monograph from which other scholars can build on in subsequent work.

 For a list of completed dissertations click here.